chemzqm/reactive-lite/Readme.md

 ### Reactive(el, model, [option])

 * `el` could be element or html template string
-* `model` contains attributes for binding to the element, should emit `change [name]` event to notify reactive instance
+* `model` contains attributes for binding to the element and binding functions, should emit `change [name]` event
 * `option` is optional object contains config
-* `option.delegate` contains event handler and/or format and render function, reactive would try to find format and render on the model first
+* `option.delegate` contains event handler and/or format and render function(s)
 * `option.bindings` contains bindings for this reactive-lite only

+Binding function are searched on `model` first, if not, search delegate instead, throw error if not found

 ### .remove()